codemillmatt/xamarin-101/xaml-navigation/README.md

 So now you can [checkout the video](https://channel9.msdn.com/Series/Xamarin-101/XamarinForms-Navigation-with-XAML-7-of-11?WT.mc_id=xamarin101-github-masoucou) for more info.

+### One More Thing!

+You'll also notice one more thing within the `DetailPage` ... and that's an additional way to setup the `BindingContext` of a XAML page to its view model.

+The code is located in the code-behind.
+Instead of doing everything in the XAML - it's done with `BindingContext` in C#.
+In the case of `DetailPage` the view model is passed into the constructor, but there are many times when you'd create the view model in the page itself, and this is a perfectly valid way of setting it up instead of using `<ContentPage.BindingContext>` in XAML.

 ## Take Aways

 So the big takeaway here is the concept of pushing and popping.